shaneholloman/uvi/README.md

 - **Simplified workflow**: Single command for environment setup
 - **Future-ready**: Your project starts with tomorrow's best practices today

-## Acknowledgments
+## Future Plans

-UVI builds upon [Cookiecutter](https://github.com/cookiecutter/cookiecutter), the powerful project templating engine.
-We're grateful to the Cookiecutter team and the broader Python packaging community whose work makes tools like UVI possible.
+UVI builds upon the excellent foundation established by [Cookiecutter](https://github.com/cookiecutter/cookiecutter), which it currently uses as its template engine.
+While honoring this heritage, UVI continues to evolve with a focus on enhanced performance, simplified workflows, and deeper integration with the broader UV ecosystem.

+As UV reshapes the Python tooling landscape, UVI will remain at the forefront of modern Python project generation, bringing the best practices of both worlds together while pursuing its own technical path forward.